JennyTran17/VR_Project/README.md

 ## 2. Project Overview and Design Goals
 The primary design goal of Witchcraft VR was to create a small but complete VR experience with a clear gameplay loop.
-This loop consists of:
+This consists of:
 1. Exploring the environment
 2. Collecting ingredients
 3. Crafting potions
 4. Unlocking progression through player actions

-Progression is driven by player interaction with systems rather than linear scripting.
-Each mechanic was designed to feel physically grounded in VR, making use of hand-based interaction, spatial positioning, and visual feedback.
+Different mechanics were designed to feel physically grounded in VR, making use of the VR hand interaction, spatial positioning, and visual feedback.

 Another key objective was extensibility.
-Systems such as potion crafting and interaction logic were designed so that additional content could be added without significant refactoring.
+Potion crafting and interaction logic were designed as additional content without affecting the existing structure .

-## 3. Technical Implementation
+## 3. Technical Implementation and Challenges
 ### 3.1 Wand Interaction System
-The wand acts as the primary interaction tool within the application.
-It uses the XR Grab Interactable component, allowing it to be picked up and released using XR Direct Interactors.
+It uses the XR Grab Interactable component, allowing the wand to be picked up and released using XR Ray Interactors.

 The wand system supports the following interactions:
 - Drawing lines in 3D space using LineRenderer
 - Shooting projectile-based spells from the wand tip
 - Detecting which hand is currently holding the wand
-- Disabling wand-based interactions when the wand is not held (bugs prevention)

-A major challenge was ensuring that only the hand holding the wand could trigger drawing and shooting actions.
-This required avoiding assumptions about transform parenting, as XR Interaction Toolkit manages object attachment dynamically.
-Instead, interaction state and XR events were used to determine behaviour.

-When the wand is not held, the player can still perform magic actions, but limited.
-This maintains player control while clearly separating wand-based and hand-based interactions.
+- Detecting which hand for additional mechanics like shooting and power ignition.

+A significant technical challenge was handling the fact that XR Interaction Toolkit does not use traditional transform parenting.
+This meant that the wand was not a child of the hand transform.
+The issue was resolved by detecting the active XR interactor at runtime and using XR attach points to correctly align magic effects with the hand.

 **Screenshots:**
 <table border="0">